cristiantcjti/backend-assesment/README.md

 ---
 ## Coverage

-Excellence is a priority in the `backend-assesment` development process.
+Excellence is a priority in the `backend-assessment` development process.
 For this reason, a high standard for test coverage is maintained.
 The project's acceptance threshold is **80%**, but the goal is always as close to **100%** as possible.
 The more meaningful the tests, the lower the risk of future issues.

 ---